global-asp/lida-source/en/0025_talking-about-family.md

 "That is great!
 They grow up so fast.
 What does he want to do afterwards?"

 ##
-"He wants to work, but I tell him he should go to university."
+"He wants to get a job, but I tell him he should go to university instead."

 ##
-"That is a good idea.
-I also hope my children will go to university one day."
+"That's a good idea.
+I also hope my children will go to university someday."

 ##
 * License: CC BY
 * Text: Espen Stranger-Johannessen
-* Illustration: Sigrid Gullberg Hansen
+* Illustration: n/a
 * Language: en